-The Office of Sustainability & Resiliency (OSR) was created by Mayor Kriseman to deliver progressive, sustainable policies and effective programs to address city environmental, economic, and social challenges.
-The OSR works closely with the City Council Energy Natural Resources & Sustainability (ENRS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
+The Office of Sustainability & Resiliency (OSR) was created by Mayor Kriseman to deliver progressive, sustainable policies and effective programs to address the city’s environmental, economic, and social challenges.
+The OSR works closely with the City Council, Health, Energy, Resiliency, and Sustainability (HERS) Committee, city departments, businesses, and the community to develop innovative environmental solutions that foster equity, vibrant communities and shared prosperity.
 Visit our St Pete Commitment page to learn more about our office’s history of commitments.

 Integrated Sustainability Action Plan (ISAP)

-For the first time, the City is comprehensively developing an Integrated Sustainability Action Plan (ISAP).
-The purpose of the ISAP is to advance the City's sustainability initiatives including 100% clean energy goals and regional resiliency planning efforts.
-The ISAP will serve as a blueprint for the city's sustainability initiatives across departments.
+The purpose of the ISAP is to advance the city's sustainability & resiliency initiatives, including 100% clean energy goals.
+The ISAP will serve as a blueprint for integrating sustainability and resiliency across departments.